Muhammad Bassiri: Disappearance

 On early June 17, 1970 the organization appeared openly in a peaceful demonstration against the Spanish colonial rule, asking for autonomy (as a first step to independence) and self-determination in the Zemla neighborhood of El-Aaiun, in parallel to an official Francoist demonstration.
-The Spanish governor-general of the colony, General José María Pérez de Lema y Tejero, went to Zemla to discuss with the organizers of the demonstration, but did not reach an agreement to make them leave the place and join the official demonstration.
-Tensions escalated between the growing mass of Sahrawi protesters and the Spanish reservist soldiers, who were stoned-throwed after detaining three speakers of the protest, answered opening fire on the mass at 17:30 PM.
-Disturbance continued until 19:00 PM, when troops of the Tercio "Juan de Austria" of the Spanish Legion brutally put down what remained of the protesters.
-The events were seen by the Spanish authorities as a defiance to the official demonstration organized by the General governor, made to show the world the supposed Sahrawi support to the Spanish regime and refusal to the UN involvement.
+The Spanish governor-general of the colony, General José María Pérez de Lema y Tejero, went to Zemla to talk with the organizers of the demonstration, but did not reach an agreement to make them disperse or join the official demonstration.
+The protest was seen by the Spanish authorities as a defiance to the official demonstration organized by the General governor, made to show the world the supposed Sahrawi support of the Spanish regime and refusal of UN involvement.

+Tensions escalated between the growing mass of Sahrawi protesters and the Spanish reservist soldiers, and stones were thrown at the soldiers after they detained three of the protest's speakers.
+The soldiers answered by opening fire on the protestors at 17:30 PM.
+The disturbance continued until 19:00 PM, when troops of the Tercio "Juan de Austria" of the Spanish Legion put down what remained of the protesters.
 These events have been dubbed the Zemla Intifada by Sahrawis.

 Bassiri, who had abandoned Zemla before violence erupted, was informed of the events.
-He was offered to escape to Mauritania by car, but he refused it.
-According to Salem Lebser, he replied: "Nobody could say I'm an adventurer who has led people to death and then disappeared..I already fled once Morocco, where I felt like a stranger.
-But I would not flee from my own land".
+He was offered an escape to Mauritania by car, but he refused it.
+According to Salem Lebser, he replied: "Nobody could say I'm an adventurer who has led people to death and then disappeared.
+I already fled once Morocco, where I felt like a stranger.
+But I would not flee from my own land."
 Bassiri was tracked down that night, detained around 03:00 AM of June 18, and jailed at El Aaiun Territorial Police headquarters.
-On June 19, and after being allegedly tortured, he testified before the Spanish military authorities.
+On June 19, after being allegedly tortured, he testified before the Spanish military authorities.
 A photograph of him registering before the "Habs Shargui" prison authorities is the last known trace of him.
 Later, he was allegedly moved to "Sidi Buya", the Spanish Legion headquarters in El Aaiun.
-According to testimonies given by three different persons to then apostolic prefect to Spanish Sahara Félix Erviti Barcelona, Bassiri was executed by a Spanish Legion patrol in the dunes surrounding El Aaiun on the night of 29 July 1970, although Spanish authorities of the time claimed that he had been expelled from the territory to Morocco on that date, moreover they also claimed later that Bassiri had entered Spanish Sahara illegally from Algeria in September 1970.
+According to testimonies given by three different persons to then apostolic prefect to Spanish Sahara Félix Erviti Barcelona, Bassiri was executed by a Spanish Legion patrol in the dunes surrounding El Aaiun on the night of 29 July 1970, although Spanish authorities of the time claimed that he had been expelled from the territory to Morocco on that date, and they also claimed later that Bassiri had entered Spanish Sahara illegally from Algeria in September 1970.
 Spanish colonial authorities even claimed in 1971 that Bassiri had died on the Skhirat coup d'état against Hassan II.

 Present-day Sahrawi nationalists such as the Polisario Front honor him as the father of the modern Sahrawi independence struggle, as well as the first of the Sahrawi "disappeared" and a national martyr for the Liberty.